27 Misconduct, Discrimination, and Harassment Based on Sex Including Pregnancy, Sexual Orientation, and Gender Identity/Expression

 7. Investigations shall be conducted by officials who do not have a conflict of interest or bias for or against the complainant or respondent.

-9. When the allegation of discrimination or harassment is against the Assistant to the President for Institutional Equity and Compliance (IE&C), the Assistant Dean of Office of Student Conduct, or the Title VI, Title IX, or ADA/Section 504 Coordinator, the President will identify an individual who has been trained in investigating such complaints to investigate the complaint and carry out the responsibilities assigned pursuant to this policy.
-When the allegation of discrimination or harassment is against the President, the Assistant to the President for IE&C shall notify the Board of Trustees, which shall engage an entity independent of the University to conduct an investigation and submit its findings to the Board of Trustees.
+b.
+When the allegation of misconduct, discrimination, or harassment is against the Assistant to the President for Institutional Equity and Compliance, the President will identify an individual who has been trained in investigating such complaints to investigate the complaint and carry out the responsibilities assigned pursuant to this policy.
+When the allegation of misconduct, discrimination, or harassment is against the President, IE&C shall notify the Board of Trustees, which shall engage an entity independent of the University to conduct an investigation and submit its findings to the Board of Trustees.